MarioMingarro/website/content/post/Boxplot/index.md

 ```{r, warning=FALSE}
 stations <- aemet_stations()
 ```
-Download monthly mean of the maximun tmperatures using climaemet (see https://ropenspain.github.io/climaemet/index.html)
+Download monthly mean of the maximun temperatures using climaemet (See https://ropenspain.github.io/climaemet/index.html)

 Here we will work with two very different weather stations, one in Cadiz (0 masl) and one in Navacerrada (1894 masl) to try to understand if temperature changes are homogeneous in different places.
 ```{r, warning=FALSE}